First Family (film): Reception

-Critical reception to First Family was hostile, generally considering it unfunny.
-Some writers were especially unimpressed given the strong cast, all of whom were established comedians and comic actors as not having much to work with.
-Buck Henry had written other successful TV shows and films such as Saturday Night Live and The Graduate, but critics uniformly felt gave the actors largely inferior material in First Family which he also directed.
-Richard Corliss of Time magazine wrote that "Henry began with a funny situation but no plot" and that "Any episode of M*A*S*H, Taxi or The Muppet Show has more laughs and pathos per minute than this impeachable farce."
+Critical reception to First Family was hostile, with many critics generally considering it unfunny.
+Some writers were especially unimpressed given the strong cast, all of whom were established comedians and comic actors.
+Buck Henry had written other successful TV shows and films such as Saturday Night Live and The Graduate, but critics felt he gave the actors largely inferior material in his directorial debut.
+Richard Corliss of Time magazine wrote that "Henry began with a funny situation but no plot", and that "Any episode of M*A*S*H, Taxi or The Muppet Show has more laughs and pathos per minute than this impeachable farce."
 People magazine wrote that the screenplay "disintegrates about halfway through the film."
-Vincent Canby of The New York Times offered a more positive review than other critics, praising the cast and saying that some of the sequences were hilarious.
-Canby did agree that the film's second half somewhat ran out of ideas, though.
+Vincent Canby of The New York Times offered a more positive review than other critics, praising the cast and opining that some of the sequences were funny.
+However, he conceded that the film's second half appeared to run out of ideas.

-The film grossed $15 million at the box office.
+Despite the general critical drubbing, the film was financially successful, grossing $15 million at the box office (over $56 million in 2024 dollars).

 Actor John Hillerman was up for a role in the film and "wanted the part very badly", and had he gotten the role, he would have turned down the role of Higgins in Magnum, P.I.